ccheung8/login-page/README.md

 ### Users create an account with an email, username, and password
 ### Log in information is stored in local storage
-### Users can log in using either usernam or email and password
+### Users can log in using either username or email and password